 Alfalfa Frost Heaving

 Frost heaving of alfalfa happens when repeated freezing and thawing pushes the tap root and crown out of the soil.
 Heaving occurs during the winter heave cycle (similar to fence posts), as well as resulting from the spring freeze-thaw cycles.
 When severe (more than 2.5 cm), taproots are typically broken and unable to pick up enough nutrients or moisture, and stands eventually die.
 (Figure 4) Refer to “Frost Heaving of Alfalfa”.

 Figure 4 – Frost heaving of Alfalfa

 What To Do?

 The preferred option is usually rotation and seeding a new alfalfa stand.
 In an emergency situation because of an immediate need for feed, extending the life of a winter injured stand for that year can sometimes be done by interseeding other species.
 Refer to “Forage Options Following Alfalfa Winterkill”.

 When terminating an injured stand and replacing it by seeding a new forage stand in the rotation, consider the alfalfa forage benefits to the corn crop following in the rotation.
-OMAFRA uses a nitrogen credit of 100 lbs/acre to the corn following a forage crop with one-half or more legume content.
-Research has also shown a rotational benefit to the corn crop of a 10 – 15% increase in yield.
-Adding these benefits together in a period of high corn and nitrogen prices, the forage stand can provide rotational benefits of over $150/acre to the corn.
+OMAFRA conservatively uses a nitrogen credit of 100 lbs/acre to the corn following a forage crop with one-half or more legume content.
+Research has also shown a rotational benefit to the corn crop following alfalfa of a 10 – 15% increase in yield.
+Adding these benefits together in a period of high corn and nitrogen prices, the forage stand can provide rotational benefits of over $250/acre to the corn crop.
 This goes a long way to paying the cost of establishing a new field of forage in the rotation.
 If in doubt, rotate!